marvinirwin/loopback-next/docs/site/Loopback-component-authentication.md

 We've gone through the main steps for adding `authentication` to your LoopBack 4 application.

-Your application `application.ts` should look similar to this:
+Your `application.ts` should look similar to this:

 ```ts
 export class MyApplication extends BootMixin(